sinan-ozel/iac/README.md

 ## ✨ Features

-🚀 **One-Click Deployment** - Deploy entire Kubernetes clusters with a single GitHub Actions workflow ⚡ **Lightning Fast Recovery** - Recover from catastrophic failures in hours, not days 🔄 **Declarative Infrastructure** - YAML-based configuration using Crossplane for reproducible deployments 🌍 **Multi-Provider Ready** - Built to extend beyond AWS to other cloud providers 📦 **Per-Project Isolation** - Create dedicated clusters for each project with isolated resources 🎯 **Environment Flexibility** - Deploy dev, test, and production environments with simple config changes 💾 **Persistent Storage Management** - Automated provisioning of volumes and buckets 🔐 **Security-First** - IAM roles and policies configured with least-privilege principles (OK, there is room for improvement in this regard...
+* 🚀 **One-Click Deployment** - Deploy entire Kubernetes clusters with a single GitHub Actions workflow
+* ⚡ **Lightning Fast Recovery** - Recover from catastrophic failures in hours, not days
+* 🔄 **Declarative Infrastructure** - YAML-based configuration using Crossplane for reproducible deployments
+* 🌍 **Multi-Provider Ready** - Built to extend beyond AWS to other cloud providers
+* 📦 **Per-Project Isolation** - Create dedicated clusters for each project with isolated resources
+* 🎯 **Environment Flexibility** - Deploy dev, test, and production environments with simple config changes
+* 💾 **Persistent Storage Management** - Automated provisioning of volumes and buckets
+* 🔐 **Security-First** - IAM roles and policies configured with least-privilege principles (OK, there is room for improvement in this regard...
 It's still a good place to start, though)
-📊 **Cost Optimized** - Tear down resources completely when not needed to minimize cloud costs 🛠️ **Developer Friendly** - Simple configuration files, no complex scripting required ⚖️ **Hybrid Approach** - Best of both worlds: declarative configuration for visibility, imperative scripts for complex workflows
+* 💰 **Cost Optimized** - Tear down resources completely when not needed to minimize cloud costs
+* 🛠️ **Developer Friendly** - Simple configuration files, no complex scripting required
+* ⚖️ **Hybrid Approach** - Best of both worlds: declarative configuration for visibility, imperative scripts for complex workflows
-🚫 **Zero Installation** - No local tools required beyond GitHub Actions - everything runs in the cloud 📋 **Automated Status Report** - Automatic infrastructure health checks generate [STATUS.md] reports in your repo 🔍 **Configuration Validation** - GitHub Actions automatically check for duplicate configurations on commits to main
+* 🚫 **Zero Installation** - No local tools required beyond GitHub Actions - everything runs in the cloud
+* 📋 **Automated Status Report** - Automatic infrastructure health checks generate [STATUS.md] reports in your repo
+* 🔍 **Configuration Checks** - GitHub Actions automatically check for duplicate configurations on commits to main